What is Gendered Innovations?

 How to Use this Website:

-1. Methods of sex and gender analysis for research and engineering
+1. Methods of sex, gender and intersectional analysis for research and engineering

-2. Case studies illustrate how sex and gender analysis leads to innovation
+2. Case studies illustrate how sex, gender, and intersectional analyses leads to innovation

 3. Terms address key concepts used throughout the site